 'Sprained Ankle' by Julien Baker (2015)

 Written and released while she was age 19, Julien Baker reflected some of her pain and angst through her debut album “Sprained Ankle.”
 The album is considered to be intimate, with songs including the title track "Sprained Ankle," "Something," and "Brittle Boned."

 'Ugly Cherries' by PWR BTTM (2015)

 PWR BTTM (pronounced “power bottom”) is described as a queer-identified garage-punk duo, consisting of guitarist Ben Hopkins and drummer Liv Bruce.
 The album is explicitly about their queer identities and experiences, especially the experience of growing up queer.
-The duo has been relatively inactive as of late, after allegations of sexual abuse against Ben Hopkins.

 'Fun Home Broadway Cast Album' (2015)

 Broadway musical “Fun Home” received a soundtrack album from the cast, with the album receiving an update in 2015.
 The musical is based on the graphic memoir from Alison Bechdel, the cartoonist from whom the Bechdel test for movies is named after.
 The musical focuses on two different time periods of Bechdel's life: her childhood and her first year in college, with the main theme being her sexuality.

 The Lebanese-born English gay singer Mika released his fourth album in 2015, titled “No Place in Heaven.”
 Among his inspirations were Freddie Mercury, particularly for the song “Last Party.”
 The album overall had evident influences, with some critics pointing out hints of David Bowie and Andy Warhol.